 Collecting additional information about your members¶

 Sometimes you want to collect additional information about your members.
 You can create one or more custom field sets for this purpose.
 Custom field sets can be created for either all memberships or specific membership types.
 If the information you want to collect varies according to the membership type then you should set up more than one custom field set linking it to the specific membership type(s).
-(Refer to Custom Fields chapter in the Organising Your Data section for more details.)
+(Refer to Creating Custom Fields for more details.)